filippomassarelli/mini-seedrs/README.md

-# MiniSeedrs
+# Mini Seedrs

 ## Introduction

 ### Overview

-MiniSeedrs allows you to easily invest in business you believe in.
+Mini Seedrs allows you to easily invest in business you believe in.
 Build your application to connect to our investment platform through our:

 * **Campaign API** - instant access to investment opportunities
 * **Investment API** - instant investment initiation